Charlotte Selver’s Work is the ABC of Being Human

 Then I went from there to the University of Minnesota where I got invited by the Institute for Advanced Studies, which is an interdisciplinary faculty, to do a series of three days of seminars for most of the faculty.
 They have a very large grant to do a yearlong project on the body and knowing.

 I got there, and most of the people are connected in one way or another with agriculture, looking at international methods of farming.
-And I thought, what the hell am I doing here?
+And I thought, what in the world am I doing here?
 I found myself doing probably about eight seminars in the three days with various groups of people.
 There was one person whose vision is reseeding the Great Plains.
 He is organizing CEOs and farmers and scientists, looking at how you restore the Great Plains which have been ravaged by current agribusiness practices.
 He is terribly frustrated because these people with very good intentions just can’t work together – can’t get beyond the barriers or fear or fragmentation or whatever they run up against.
 So there again I just did these really simple things: breathing, paying attention and all that stuff.
-And there again they were totally blown away, excited and saying how relevant this is.
+And there again they were blown away, excited and saying how relevant this is.
 So it was one of the more extreme situations where I’ve seen my original intuition forty years ago was right that this work is indeed powerful and longed for in some ways.
 When people have no idea, and yet they are really good intentioned and they have open-heartedness and open-mindedness but are very wrapped up in ideas, it is really powerful.